DionWu/amtsimplified/content/learn_about_the_amt/how-to-calculate-alternative-minimum-tax.md

 Step 3: Subtract AMT eligible deductions
 ----
 There are also quite a few AMT eligible deductions, most of which are not commonly used or known.
-The most common is the deduction on mortgage interest paid. <!--Truthfully, calculating this could be a pain if you have a jumbo loan, due to the restrictions placed by the Tax Cuts and Jobs act of 2017.
-You can read more about it here -->
+These include drilling costs, biofuel producer credits, or most commonly, deductions on mortgage interest paid.
+If you're in a complex situation, I'd always advise consulting with a tax advisor, and for the purposes of this example we will presume that you own a home and you want to subtract your mortgage interest paid this year, which turns out to be $10,000.

-Thus, let's just presume that you own a home and you want to subtract your mortgage interest paid this year, which turns out to be $10,000
+As an aside, calculating this could be a pain if you have a jumbo loan, due to the restrictions placed by the Tax Cuts and Jobs act of 2017.
+You can read more about the [mortgage interest deduction here.](/tax_credits_deductions/what-is-the-mortgage-interest-deduction)

 {{<table "table table-striped table-bordered" >}}
  Item| Value